speedenator/internet-monitoring/README.md

 Once configurations are done let's start it up.
 From the /prometheus project directory run the following command:

+    $ helm-install.sh

+That's it.
+Helm builds the entire Grafana and Prometheus stack automagically.
+Note if you don't want to use helm, you can use docker-compose, ala

 	$ docker-compose up -d

-That's it. docker-compose builds the entire Grafana and Prometheus stack automagically.

 The Grafana Dashboard is now accessible via: `http://<Host IP Address>:8031` for example http://localhost:8031